10 WordPress Mistakes To Avoid

 7. Not creating blog categories

 I only just worked out blog categories.
 These are like topics that each blog fall into.
-You can also have these displayed so that your web visitors can read your other blogs of the same category.
+You can also have these displayed so that your web visitors can read your other blogs in the same category.

 Once I created categories, I then assigned old posts under these new categories.
 In hindsight, I should have done this first.